William Fletcher1

 Captain Osbert Stephen Cundy-Cooper was the son of Reverend Thomas Stephen Cooper.2 He married Phyllis Audrey Earle, daughter of Lt.-Col. Sir Henry Earle, 3rd Bt. and Evelyn Grace Boileau, on 29 April 1915.1 He died on 9 July 1962.1

-He gained the rank of Captain in the service of the Royal Fusiliers.1 He was decorated with the award of the Military Cross (M.C.).1 He was given the name of Osbert Stephen Cooper at birth.1
+He gained the rank of Captain in the Royal Fusiliers.1 He was awarded the Military Cross (M.C.)1 He was given the name of Osbert Stephen Cooper at birth.1

 Citations